-The delicious bonus is that the herb and parmesan topping freezes well, so it's a handy make-ahead dish for entertaining.
+The delicious bonus?
+The herb and parmesan topping freezes so well, it's a handy make-ahead dish for entertaining.

 Herb Crusted Fish